marceldape/code-challenge-kt-spring/README.md

 Depending on the operating system used, the following error may appear when running gradlew:
 ```/usr/bin/env: ‘sh\r’: No such file or directory```.
 This error appears when there is windows line endings instead of
 unix line endings.
 There are many tools available to solve this problem.
-I recommend run the tool `dos2unix` (`sudo apt-get install dos2unix; dos2unix gradlew`).
+I recommend using the tool `dos2unix`
+(`sudo apt-get install dos2unix; dos2unix gradlew`).
-### How to run it
+### How to run

 #### Using Docker